Recommendations for Follow-Up Care After Treatment for Lung Cancer

 • If you have limited-stage small cell lung cancer

-• You should see your healthcare provider every 3 months for the first 2 years after treatment, then every 6 months in year three, then once a year.
+• You should see your healthcare provider every 3 months for the first 2 years after treatment, then every 6 months in year three, then once a year after that.

-• Your provider may order a CT scan of the chest and abdomen if needed.
+• Your provider may order a CT scan of your chest and abdomen if needed.

-• You should have an MRI of the brain every 3-4 months in the first year after treatment and then every 6 months in year 2.
+• You should have an MRI of the brain every 3 to 4 months in the first year after treatment and then every 6 months in year 2.

 • If you have extensive-stage small cell lung cancer

-• You should see your healthcare provider every two months for the first year, every 3-4 months during years 2 and 3, every 6 months in years 4 and 5, and then once a year.
+• You should see your healthcare provider every two months for the first year, every 3 to 4 months during years 2 and 3, every 6 months in years 4 and 5, and then once a year after that.

-• Your provider may order a CT scan of the chest and abdomen if needed.
+• Your provider may order a CT scan of your chest and abdomen if needed.

-• You should have an MRI of the brain every 3-4 months in the first year after treatment and then every 6 months in year 2.
+• You should have an MRI of your brain every 3-4 months in the first year after treatment and then every 6 months in year 2.

 Healthy Living After Lung Cancer

 Survivors often wonder what steps they can take to live healthier after cancer.
-There is no supplement or specific food you can eat to assure good health, but there are things you can do to live healthier, prevent other diseases, detect other cancers early, and in some cases, reduce the risk of your cancer coming back.
+There is no supplement or specific food you can eat to gaurentee good health, but there are things you can do to live healthier, prevent other diseases, catch other cancers early, and in some cases, reduce the risk of your cancer coming back.
 After treatment for lung cancer, it is important to:

 • Have your recommended cancer screenings.
-These can include screening for breast, skin, prostate or cervical cancers.
+This could be screening for breast, skin, prostate or cervical cancers.

-• Have your recommended adult vaccinations including annual flu, COVID-19, shingles and pneumovax.
+• Have your recommended adult vaccinations like the annual flu, COVID-19, shingles and pneumovax.
 Talk with your provider about which vaccines you need and when.

-• Have an active lifestyle and maintain a healthy body weight.
+• Have an active lifestyle and a healthy body weight.

 • Eat a healthy diet rich in whole grains, fruits, and vegetables.
 Try to limit red and processed meats.

-• Limit alcohol use - 2 or fewer drinks per day for men; 1 or fewer drinks per day for women.
+• Limit alcohol use to 2 or fewer drinks per day for men; 1 or fewer drinks per day for women.

 • If you use tobacco, make a plan to quit.
 Learn about how to get started.

-• It is important to maintain your health insurance so that you can continue to receive your follow-up care as recommended.
-If you are having insurance issues, ask your team for a referral to a social worker who can assist with this.
+• It is important to have health insurance so that you can get your follow-up care as recommended.
+If you are having insurance issues, ask your team about talking with a social worker who can help with this.